vippsas/vipps-developers/contact.md

 11. Please provide your contact information (if not in your email signature): Name and phone number
 12. Please include any other information that may be relevant or possibly helpful.

+**Important:** If you do not provide enough information, our first reply will be a request for more details, which will of course cause delays.

 The Integration email address is: integration@vipps.no

 ## Keep your colleagues up to date

 If you want colleagues to be included in all communication regarding this issue, add them in the `To:` or `CC:` field of the email.

+You can add more recipients to an existing issue by adding them as recipients to the email you are sending.

-All updates to the issue will be sent to all email addresses in the original email.
+All updates to the issue will be sent to every recipient of the previous email.

 ## Automatic reply

-You will get an auto-reply from us with an issue number like `VSD-12345` in the `Subject` line.
+You will get an auto-reply from us with an issue number like `VSD-123456` in the `Subject` line.
 This is the unique number for this specific issue, and is used to connect all communication about this issue in our systems.

 The auto-reply is sent from a real e-mail address, which you can reply to.